ArsamAryandoust/DataSelectionMaps/readme.md

 ```

     Num GPUs Available:  1

-     You run in public access mode, and only have access to public data.
-HYPER.LABELS is set to "feature_scaled".
+    If you do not own the private data, your experiment will not succeed in private access mode!
+Change hyper parameter to PUBLIC_ACCESS=True

 ## 1 Data processing